 Bladder exstrophy occurs in one in every 40,000 births, affecting two to three times more boys than girls.
 If you have a baby with bladder exstrophy the chance of having another baby with bladder exstrophy is increased to about one in 100.
 People born with bladder exstrophy who go on to have children have a one in 70 chance of giving birth to a baby with bladder exstrophy.
 If you have any concerns, we can arrange for you to see a genetic counsellor.

 How are bladder exstrophy and associated problems treated?

 Babies born with bladder exstrophy and epispadias are admitted to GOSH in the first few days after birth by ambulance from where he or she was born.
 His or her abdomen will be covered in ‘cling film’, which protects the bladder surface, and also allows staff to observe the area closely.

-Your child’s urology surgeon (specialist in problems affecting the urinary system) will explain the treatment plan for your child; this can vary from child to child.
-Before each operation, your child’s surgeon will visit you to explain about the operation in more detail, discuss any worries that you might have, and ask you to give your permission for the operation, by signing a consent form.
+The child’s urology surgeon (specialist in problems affecting the urinary system) will explain the treatment plan for the child; this can vary from child to child.
+Before each operation, the child’s surgeon will visit you to explain about the operation in more detail, discuss any worries that you might have, and ask you to give your permission for the operation, by signing a consent form.
 An anaesthetist will also visit you to explain about the anaesthetic and pain relief after the operation.